Printer Friendly Version

 John Edwards is a nationally recognized speaker and mediation trainer.
-After many years as an AV rated trial lawyer, John is now a full-time neutral mediating cases throughout Southern California.
+An AV-rated trial lawyer for many years, John became a full-time neutral in 2014 and mediates cases throughout Southern California.

 During John’s mediation training at Harvard Law School, he was introduced to interest-based negotiating as articulated in “Getting to Yes” by Roger Fisher and William Ury.
 Subsequently, he trained under Bill Eddy of the High Conflict Institute and now frequently lectures at seminars and law schools on effective negotiation strategies with high conflict personalities.